Pakachoag Music School is dedicated to nurturing musical journeys that cultivate the imagination, inspire creativity and develop artistry.

 Ensuring access to School programs is a core value for Pakachoag.
 Over the past five years, we’ve awarded over $100,000 in tuition support for families in need, thanks to donor and grantor support.

-Currently, 12% of Private Lesson students receive financial support (FY19) with a goal of reaching 24% sustained annual support in coming years.
-The average annual award of $950 per student.
+Currently, 15% of Private Lesson students receive financial support with a goal of reaching 24% sustained annual support in coming years.
+The average annual award is around $950 annually, per student.

 Partners In Music expands the mission and reach of each organization through selective, shared marketing and space use, along with collaborative performances.